izyuumi/find-library-mcp/README.md

 # Find Library MCP Server

-A minimal MCP (Model Context Protocol) server that finds files in the current directory tree.
+An MCP (Model Context Protocol) SSE server that searches for files in the current directory and subdirectories.

 ## Features

-- **find_file** tool: Searches recursively for a file by name starting from the current working directory
+- **File Search**: Search for any file by name in the current directory and all subdirectories
-- Returns the first matching file path found
+- **SSE Support**: Server-Sent Events for real-time communication
-- Built with Bun runtime for fast performance
+- **CORS Enabled**: Accessible from any origin

 ## Installation